 Notes

-Rice is optional, however, a very important ingredient.
+- Rice is an optional, however, a very important ingredient.
 It provides starch to the dish

-You may store Haleem in the refrigerator for more than 7 days.
+- You may store Haleem in the refrigerator for more than 7 days.
+In fact, Leftover Haleem tastes heavenly!

 Nutrition